BlushAudioLab/MASRPluginTest/README.md

 - Enter the command 'cd Desktop'
 - Enter the command 'mkdir Digital\ Audio\ Programming'
 - Enter the command 'cd Digital\ Audio\ Programming'
-- In Terminal type 'git clone <URL of your repo>'
+- In Terminal type 'git clone >URL of your repo<'
-- Open CLion - Open Project - Desktop/Digital Audio Programming/<your project folder>
+- Open CLion - Open Project - Desktop/Digital Audio Programming/ >your project folder<
 - In the 'Open Project Wizard' just use the default configurations for compilers etc...
-- On the next page tick 'Reload CMake Project on editing...' and keep everything else as is.
-Hit 'Finish'.
+- On the next page keep everything else as is and hit 'Finish'.
 - Open the CMakeLists.txt file from within CLion andModify the following variables with your own values:
     - COMPANY_NAME
     - PLUGIN_MANUFACTURER_CODE